w3c/webextensions/proposals/async-listener-registration.md

 ### Behavior

-#### Initialization Lifecycle
+#### Listener Registration Lifecycle

-* **Manifest opt-in:** Extensions declare `"async_listener_registration": true` nested inside the `"background"` key in their `manifest.json`.
-* **Renderer-side queueing:** During the initialization phase, the browser routes incoming events that match the previously registered listeners to the background context's renderer process, which queues them instead of immediately attempting to dispatch them to JavaScript callbacks (which might not be attached yet).
-* **Event routing (union of old and new):** While in the initialization phase, the browser will route an event to the renderer queue if it matches *either* the old persisted routing state (from the previous run) or any new listeners currently being registered by the executing script.
-* **Listener registration:** Developers perform their potentially asynchronous setup (e.g., reading from storage) and call `addListener()` to attach their desired JavaScript callbacks *before* calling the completion API.
-* **State commit & completion API:** The extension must call `browser.runtime.markListenerRegistrationComplete()` once its potentially async setup is complete.
-At that moment:
+When an extension opts into `"async_listener_registration": true`, the browser enters a listener registration phase each time the background context starts.

+During this phase:

+1. The browser routes extension API events to the initializing background context if the event matches either:
+    * the previous persisted routing state; or
+    * any new listeners being registered during the current run.

+2. Routed events are queued instead of dispatched to JavaScript callbacks until listener registration is completed.

+3. The extension registers all listeners that should participate in the next persisted routing state.

+4. The extension calls `browser.runtime.markListenerRegistrationComplete();`.
+This atomically completes the listener registration phase:
-	1. The old persisted routing state is **thrown away**.
+    * The previous persisted routing state is replaced with the current listener set.
-	2. The new listeners currently registered are committed to the browser as the new persisted routing state for future wake-ups.
-* **Event flush:** Once `markListenerRegistrationComplete()` ends the initialization phase, the renderer flushes its queue, dispatching all held events to the newly registered JavaScript callbacks in FIFO order.
+    * The background context leaves the listener registration phase.
+    * Queued events are flushed in FIFO order and dispatched against the current listener set.
+    * Queued events that no longer match any registered listener are discarded.

-#### Example Flow
+##### Example Flow

 To illustrate how these lifecycle changes resolve the timing issues of asynchronous setup, consider an extension that conditionally tracks tab updates based on an asynchronous storage read.